 Brief introduction to basic technological details of Neuron products.

-The UniPi Neuron is a modular Programmable Logic Controller (PLC) product line, designed to be used as a central control unit for control, regulation and monitoring of smart building systems, HVAC (Heating, Ventilation, Air Conditioning) systems and industrial automation.
 Thanks to its modular architecture and compact design, the Neuron represents a highly flexible and affordable solution for quickly expanding the field of smart technology.
 Customers can also utilize the Neuron for smart energy management to achieve better energy efficiency and reduce expenses.

 The Neuron is suitable for